 -You will need to attend adoption training classes (online and/or in-person)

 -You will need to complete individual interviews with your assigned social worker

 -You will need to complete an in-home visit and investigation with your assigned social worker

-As in any state, the purpose of the home study is to confirm that your family is able to provide a safe and loving home.
+As in any state, the purpose of the home study is to confirm that your family can provide a safe and loving home.
 The home study allows the social worker to understand and determine the best type of adoption plan for the family.
 It provides guidance and support to the family by preparing them for the adoption process to come.

 The home study is not meant to scare or intimidate families and is more so an opportunity and tool to ensure that all parties involved in the adoption process in California are not just eligible, but prepared to bring a child into their home.

-According to the Family Connections website, reasons why a home study would not be approved include the determination that any adult living in the home has been convicted of a felony for child abuse/neglect, spousal abuse, a crime against a child or a crime that has involved sexual assault, rape, or homicide.
+According to the Family Connections website, reasons, why a home study would not be approved, including the determination that any adult living in the home has been convicted of a felony for child abuse/neglect, spousal abuse, a crime against a child, or a crime that has involved sexual assault, rape, or homicide.
 Other felonies that would discount a prospective adoptive parent include having committed a felony within the past five years for physical assault or an offense involving drugs or alcohol.

 Choosing an Agency

 When picking produce, you don’t just grab the first available fruit or vegetable in the bin and call it a day, do you?
 You stop to take in all of your options, carefully picking and choosing the one that looks, smells, and feels the best.
 Why on earth would you settle for less?
 You should use that same amount of time and determination when choosing an adoption agency—after all, your agency will play a major role in the adoption process with the end goal of matching you with an adopted child.